VikramsDataScience/medibank_case_study/README.md

 &nbsp; On outlier detection, there are 4 outliers detected by the MSTL algorithm - 31 August, 8 December 2013, 14 & 15 June 2014.
 This is certainly less than I expected but represents good news for the upcoming forecast model, as there are only 4 outliers that can cause the accuracy of any forecast for this time series to be adversely affected.
 Of course, this does depend on the length of the forecast horizon.
 Since EDs are driven by emergencies, it's generally better to only have short window forecasts (for instance, my 2nd project at Healthscope was a 3-day forecast of Presentations for Healthscope's 8 EDs).
 Longer horizon forecasts for data that can change rapidly would inevitably lead to a poor forecast.

 ## Part 3: Differences between the hospitals based on the given data
-An important lesson I learned at Healthscope was that each hospital is a microcosm of uniqueness when regarding patient activity!
-The assumptions that apply to one hospital don't tend to apply to others.
+An important lesson I learned at Healthscope was that each hospital is a microcosm of uniqueness when assessing patient activity - the assumptions that apply to one hospital don't tend to apply to others!
+On that note, using the `y-data` profiling reports found in the `/charts_reports` directory, these are some of the differences I can note:
+- **Attendance/Admissions ratios**: When considering EDs, Attendance (or Presentations as we called them at Healthscope) to Admissions ratios are an important consideration, as it's quite routine practice to turn away patients for a variety of reasons (for instance, the patient's symptoms may not actually be urgent, or that the ED may already be full, etc.).
+For the hospitals listed in this dataset these were the ratios by site:
+    - Royal Perth: 74.36%
+    - Fremantle: 61.76%
+    - Princess Margaret: 33.64%
+    - King Edward: 23.91%
+    - Sir Charles: 93.42%
+    - Armadale: 33.73%
+    - Swan District: 57.81%
+    - Rockingham: 42.86%
+    - Joondalup: 43.62%
+&nbsp; As we can above, those ratios vary dramatically across each hospital!
+<br> &nbsp;

 ## Part 4: Forecast model for Triage Category 1 at Royal Perth Hospital
 ### Model's Drivers